Bi-Lagrangian structures and Teichm\"uller theory

 \section{Lagrangian foliations and affine structures}

-In this section, we review basics of Lagrangian foliations, define affine structures and discuss Bott connections, both in the real (smooth) setting and in the complex setting.
-Good references for Lagrangian foliations and Bott connections in the real setting include \cite{MR0286137}, \cite{MR1038491} and \cite{MR3130569}.
+In this section, we review basics of Lagrangian foliations, define affine structures and discuss Bott connections, both in the real and in the complex setting.
+Further reliable references for the real setting include \cite{MR0286137}, \cite{MR1038491} and \cite{MR3130569}.